In this post, we will analyze the best places to stay in Tallinn, depending on your requirements and budget

 Tallinn is the capital of Estonia, a tiny country located in Northern Europe.
 With a favorable geographic location, Tallinn attracts tourists that visit other well known cities in its region, like Helsinki, Saint Petersburg and Stockholm.

 Tourism in Tallinn: Overview

 Tallinn has been gaining notoriety in the past decade for having one of the most beautiful old towns in Europe.
 Since Estonia became independent in the 1990’s, the number of tourists has been growing year after year, with a few exceptions.

 The capital of Estonia is easily accessible by ferry from Finland, Sweden and Russia.
-There are a number of airlines operating in the country, but the number of connections is relatively low when compared to Helsinki or Riga.
+There are a number of airlines operating in the country, but the number of connections is relatively low when compared to Helsinki.
 This shortage of flights has increased since Estonian Air, the country’s flag carrier, ceased its activities in 2015.

 Best Places to Stay in Tallinn

 Accommodation in Tallinn is rather expensive, especially when compared to the other Baltic States capitals (Riga and Vilnius).
 However, there are many affordable options inside the old town and its surrounding areas.